-Welcome Week in Paris: The University Paris 1, the programme coordinator, hosts a welcome week at the beginning of the first year to assist students in completing the registration procedures and allow students to become acquainted with one another.
-For more information, see here.
+Welcome Week in Barcelona: The Universitat Autònoma de Barcelona (UAB), hosts a welcome week at the beginning of the first year to assist students in completing the registration procedures and allow students to become acquainted with one another.

-Mobility: The students spent their first semester in Paris and the second semester is spent in one of the four Consortium universities.
+Mobility: The students spent their first semester in Barcelona and the second semester is spent in one of the four Consortium universities.

 60 ECTS credits are required and are allocated as follows.